garrisonz/LabelGS/README.md

 ## 1. Dataset

-- We provide `segmentations` folder for nerf_llff_data dataset and `segmentations_v2` for 3d_ovs dataset, to evaluate the performance of 3D Object segmentation by extracting 3D representation primitive
+- We provide `segmentations` folder for nerf_llff_data dataset and 3d_ovs dataset, to evaluate the performance of 3D Object segmentation by extracting 3D representation primitive

 ## 2. Data Preprocess